Keep the Convertible Top Down for Warm Weather Fun

 Before you set out with your convertible top down, make sure you perform these checks and safety measures to ensure a smooth, hassle-free ride.

+Check out all the body & accessory products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on convertible top care, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Matthew Keegan